DJ Koze: Biography

-Since 2009 he runs the label Pampa Records.
-With his on Pampa Records released album 2013 Amygdala he entered for the first time the official German and Swiss charts.
-In addition, he was honored for the Echo Award 2014 with the Critics Award.
-On June 15, 2015, the 50th edition of the DJ Mix series DJ Kicks, was released on the Berlin label Studio !K7, which attracted a great deal of national and international attention.
+He has run the label Pampa Records since 2009.
+On that label, he released the album Amygdala in 2013, entering the official German and Swiss charts for the first time.
+In addition, he received the Critics Award at the 2014 Echo Awards ceremony.
+On June 15, 2015, his edition of the mix series DJ Kicks was released on the Berlin label Studio !K7, which attracted a great deal of national and international attention.
 In 2017, he was nominated for two Electronic Music Awards for Record of the Year and Remix of the Year, both for his Extended Disco Version of Låpsley's "Operator".

-In January 2018, DJ Koze announced his fourth studio album titled Knock Knock, which appeared on May 4, 2018 on his label Pampa Records.
-On July 12, 2018, his remix of the track Humility was released with the single The Now Now of the British band Gorillaz.
+In January 2018, DJ Koze announced his fourth studio album titled Knock Knock, which was released on May 4, 2018 on Pampa Records.
+On July 12, 2018, his remix of the track "Humility" by British band Gorillaz was released.

-On October 19, 2018, he was awarded the Prize for Pop Culture in the category "Favorite Producer" at the Tempodrom Berlin.
+On October 19, 2018, he was awarded the Prize for Pop Culture in the Favorite Producer category at the Tempodrom Berlin.

-DJ Koze performed at Sydney Opera House Concert Hall for the first time on 12 December 2019 and also debuted his new A/V show, Popup Jungle.
+DJ Koze performed at the Sydney Opera House Concert Hall for the first time on 12 December 2019 and also debuted his new A/V show, Popup Jungle.

-Róisín Murphy has announced in March 2023 her signing to Ninja Tune with a new single, 'CooCool', which was produced by DJ Koze.
+Róisín Murphy announced in March 2023 her signing to Ninja Tune with a new single, "CooCool", which was produced by DJ Koze.
+Her album Hit Parade, produced by DJ Koze, was released on 8 September 2023 on Ninja Tune and reached #6 on the official German albums chart and #5 on the official UK albums chart in its week of release.

+On November 29, 2024, DJ Koze announced the release of his fifth studio album titled Music Can Hear Us, a release on his own label, Pampa Records.
+On the same day, the first single from the album, "Pure Love", a song created in collaboration with Damon Albarn, was released.

-Kozalla himself pronounces his DJ name as ([ˈkɔtsə]) which, in German, is identical to Kotze ("puke, vomit").
+Kozalla himself pronounces his DJ name as ([ˈkɔtsə]) which, in German, is identical to kotze ("puke, vomit").
 Internationally, his name is pronounced like cozy (/ˈkoʊzi/) in (American) English.